-For the explicit maximum allocation model, we assume that the bandwidth constraints are: up to 6 simultaneous LSPs for class 1, up to 7 simultaneous LSPs for class 2, and up to 15 simultaneous LSPs for class 3.
+For the explicit maximum allocation model: up to 6 simultaneous LSPs for class 1, up to 7 simultaneous LSPs for class 2, and up to 15 simultaneous LSPs for class 3.

-For the Russian Dolls model, we assume that the bandwidth constraints are: up to 6 simultaneous LSPs for class 1 by itself, up to 11 simultaneous LSPs for classes 1 and 2 together, and up to 15 simultaneous LSPs for all three classes together.
+For the Russian Dolls model:

+- up to 6 simultaneous LSPs for class 1 by itself, - up to 11 simultaneous LSPs for classes 1 and 2 together, and - up to 15 simultaneous LSPs for all three classes together.

-In this example, the class 1 bandwidth constraint is the same (6) for both models, as class 1 is treated the same way under either model with preemption.
+Note that the driver is service requirement, independent of bandwidth constraints model.
+The above bandwidth constraints are not arbitrarily picked; they are chosen to meet specific performance objectives in terms of blocking/preemption (detailed in the next section).
+An intuitive "explanation" for the above set of bandwidth constraint values may be as follows.
+Class 1 bandwidth constraint is the same (6) for both models, as class 1 is treated the same way under either model with preemption.
 However, the maximum allocation and the Russian Dolls models operate in fundamentally different ways and give different treatments to classes with lower preemption priorities.
-As to be explained later, the Russian Dolls model allows a higher degree of sharing among different classes.
-Such a higher degree of coupling means that the numerical values of the bandwidth constraints can be relatively smaller when compared with those for the maximum allocation model.
-Thus, the bandwidth constraints of (6, 11, 15) in the Russian Dolls model may be thought of as roughly corresponding to the bandwidth constraints of (6, 6+7, 6+7+15) for the maximum allocation model.
-(The intent here is just to point out that the design parameters for the two models need to be different as they operate differently - strictly speaking, the correspondence is incorrect.)
+In can be seen from Section 2 that while the Russian Dolls model imposes a strict ordering of the different bandwidth constraint values (B1 < B2 < B3) and a hard boundary (B3 = Nmax), the maximum allocation model uses a soft boundary (B1+B2+B3 >= Nmax) with no specific ordering.
+As to be explained in Section 4.3, this allows the Russian Dolls model to have a higher degree of sharing among different classes.
+Such a higher degree of coupling means that the numerical values of the bandwidth constraints can be relatively smaller when compared with those for the maximum allocation model, to meet given performance requirements under normal load.
+Thus, in the above example, the bandwidth constraints of (6, 11, 15) in the Russian Dolls model may be thought of as roughly corresponding to the bandwidth constraints of (6, 6+7, 6+7+15) for the maximum allocation model.
+(The intent here is just to point out that the design parameters for the two models need to be different as they operate differently - strictly speaking, the numerical correspondence is incorrect.)
 Of course, both models are bounded by the same aggregate constraint of the link capacity (15).
-The above bandwidth constraints are chosen so that, under normal condition, both offer similar performance.
-The difference between the two models is reflected in the performance under overload.
-This aspect will be discussed at length later.

-Obviously, the values chosen in the above example should not be regarded as typical values used by any Internet service provider.
+The values chosen in the above example are not intended to be regarded as typical values used by any service provider.
 They are used here mainly for illustrative purposes.
 The method we used for analysis can easily accommodate another set of parameter values as input.